awsdocs/amazon-cloudwatch-user-guide/doc_source/create-cloudwatch-agent-configuration-file-wizard.md

 + Is the server running Linux or Windows Server?
 + Do you want the agent to also send log files to CloudWatch Logs?
 If so, do you have an existing CloudWatch Logs agent configuration file?
 If yes, the CloudWatch agent can use this file to determine the logs to collect from the server\.
 + If you are going to collect metrics from the server, do you want to monitor one of the default sets of metrics, or customize the list of metrics that you collect?
++ Do you want to collect custom metrics from your applications or services, using StatsD or collectd?
 + Are you migrating from an existing SSM Agent?

-The wizard can autodetect the credentials and AWS region to use, if you have the AWS credentials and configuration files in place before you start the wizard\.
-For more information about these files, see [ Configuration and Credential Files](http://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html) in the *AWS Systems Manager User Guide*\.
+The wizard can autodetect the credentials and AWS Region to use, if you have the AWS credentials and configuration files in place before you start the wizard\.
+For more information about these files, see [ Configuration and Credential Files](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html) in the *AWS Systems Manager User Guide*\.

 The wizard looks for an `AmazonCloudWatchAgent` section such as this in the credentials file: